DTW-DanWard/OctopusDeployUtilities/docs/BestPracticesTestingRules.md

 * Project names - prefix for grouping?
 * Package names
 * Connection strings: particular naming convention or prefix (especially if using included library variable set).
 * Passwords: all have particular prefix or suffix like Password or Pwd?
-Example: SalesDbAccountPwd
+Example: SalesDbAcctPwd

 Depending on your organization/requirements, there could be *a lot* of naming standard rules to implement.